dopeboy/curriculum-2.0/units/2-HTML/README.md

 #Unit 2 - HTML

 ##Synopsis
-This unit introduces the student to the fundamentals of web design using HTML and CSS.
+This unit introduces the student to the fundamentals of web design using HTML and simple CSS styles.
 It asssumes no background knowledge in HTML at all.
-By the end of the unit every student is expected to have a completed 4-page website that uses a multitude of HTML and CSS tags.
+By the end of the unit every student is expected to have webpage consisting of text, images, lists, tables and styles.

 ##Lessons